I never grow tired of photographing the swamp sheoaks along the Canning River wetlands.

 Velvia 4×5 Tetenal E6 3 bath process: developing your 4×5 sheet film transparencies yourself.

-Achieve increased film speed and shadow detail while still extending your film’s contrast range.
-A simple film processing technique that could improve your print quality.
+Demonstrated film speed increase and extend contrast range.
+A simple film processing technique that could substantially improve your print quality.

 You don’t need an expensive densitometer to perform accurate film speed tests.
 Learn how to expose and develop your black and white film correctly.